jhump/grpctunnel/README.md

   allows flexibility for selecting a reverse tunnel, but at a potential performance cost since it requires the caller to re-query and re-scan the slice prior to issuing an RPC.
-(Storing the slice and using it for future RPCs is risky because the slice is a snapshot: new reverse tunnels may be opened and items in the slice may be closed.)
+(Storing the slice and using it for future RPCs is risky because the slice is a snapshot that can quickly become stale: new reverse tunnels may be opened and items in the slice may be closed.)

 All of these channels can be used just like a `*grpc.ClientConn`, for creating RPC stubs and then issuing RPCs to the corresponding network client.